DgtlBureau/personiway_knowledge_hub/src/posts/software/Johnson-Controls-FX-SC-Metasys.md

 ---
-title: 'Johnson Controls FX-SC8DL50-0 Metasys'
+title: 'Johnson Controls FX-SC Metasys'
-description: 'The Johnson Controls FX-SC8DL50-0 is an advanced System Controller designed for building automation and HVAC systems.
+description: 'The Johnson Controls FX-SC is an advanced System Controller designed for building automation and HVAC systems.
 It features 8 digital inputs and provides comprehensive control capabilities for managing multiple zones and equipment simultaneously.
 The controller offers extensive BACnet compatibility, an integrated web server for remote access, and supports various communication protocols.
 It can be configured to control temperature, humidity, ventilation, and energy management functions across small to medium-sized commercial buildings.'
 image: 'https://buildingcontrols-delta-store.s3.amazonaws.com/public/ultracommerce/product/transform/images/byUrlTitle/fxsc8dl500/fx-sc8dl50-0.webp'
 date: '27-03-2025'
 readingTime: '4 min'